-138. Private property and freedom of choice in a market system have the following implications, except economic agents are allowed to act in their own self-interest.
-D. large firms are allowed to coerce other firms and individuals.
+138. Private property and freedom of choice in a market system have the following implications, except

-A. individuals are free to take on the financial risks involved in a business.
+- A. individuals are free to take on the financial risks involved in a business.
 B. trades that take place in the economy are mutually agreeable transactions among individuals.
+C. economic agents are allowed to act in their own self-interest.